Tonawanda (town), New York: History

+The Town of Tonawanda is located at the former west-southwest shore of glacial Lake Tonawanda.
+The lake followed the southern side of the Niagara Escarpment and drained when Lake Erie's hydrological path started to go over Niagara Falls.

 This area was under French control from the 17th century until it was ceded to the British after the French and Indian War.

 The first European settlers arrived around 1805.
 Rapid growth began after the construction of the Erie Canal, completed in 1825.
 Tonawanda occupies the northwest corner of Erie County and is bounded on the north by the Erie Canal, which here follows Tonawanda Creek.

 The town of Tonawanda was established in 1836, by separation from the town of Buffalo (now part of the city of Buffalo).
 At that time it included land that later became part of the town of Grand Island (established 1852) and the entire city of Tonawanda (established 1904).

 In 1899, Kenmore incorporated as a village of the town, and remained the town's primary residential and commercial district until the rest of the town was heavily developed into suburban housing in the 1940s and 1950s.